TimeSplitters: Untitled TimeSplitters game

 In August 2018, Koch Media, a subsidiary of THQ Nordic AB, announced that they had acquired the intellectual property and publishing rights for TimeSplitters, with the intention of publishing future games in the series via their Deep Silver publishing company.
 In August 2019, THQ Nordic announced in their financial report that Steve Ellis had joined the company to "help plot the future course for [the TimeSplitters] franchise."
 Ellis stated that the series' "time has now come" and expressed hopes that "the original team will join hands again."
 Later that month, Dambuster Studios, which includes several former Free Radical staff members, replied to a fan on Twitter, confirming that Ellis had a team "handling the next TimeSplitters product."
 The series' other creator, David Doak, confirmed in an interview that he "isn't directly involved with this new interpretation," but expressed a desire to see it return as a "social experience", rather than a traditional boxed-game product.

 On 20 May 2021, Deep Silver announced via Twitter that it was reforming Free Radical Design as a new Deep Silver studio (based in Nottingham, England, location of the original Free Radical headquarters) to create the next entry in the TimeSplitters franchise.
 It was also announced that the new Free Radical would be headed not just by Ellis, but also by Doak, marking the return of both franchise creators amongst other "key original members;" however, it did confirm that development on the new game had not yet started, and would begin "in the coming months", once the studio was fully established.

+On 8 November 2023, it was reported that Free Radical Design, who is owned by Embracer Group, was at risk of being closed.
+People close to the company said that the studio was part of an evaluation and employees had been notified that it could be closed.

+In the lead up to Christmas 2023 it was announced that Free Radical had closed.
+Many of its employees posted goodbye messages to Twitter and the official website was updated to read "404 Company not found :(".